-Read my post The Nicest Caves In Sardinia.
+Read my posts A Guide To Visiting The Grotte Del Bue Marino and The Nicest Caves In Sardinia.

 Ispinigoli Cave is actually the only one open to visitors in a huge Karstic cave complex, which hasn’t been explored in full.
 The cave was first opened to the public in 1974 and is considered among the most unique in Europe.
 Its main attraction is the 40-meters(131 feet) tall limestone pillar in the middle of the main chamber.

 People have been using the cave since ancient times, as the many findings have shown: in the past, it was thought to be a place where the Phoenicians performed human sacrifices, but after more accurate research the whole place turned out to be a simpler, less cruel Nuragic burial ground.